ricardosoaresl/ricardosoaresl/README.md

 ### Hi there, I'm Ricardo Soares 👋

-Technology enthusiast, looking for new knowledge for 10 years.
+Technology enthusiast, looking for new knowledge for the last 10 years.
 Focus on software architecture, agile management and mobile development.

 <div>
   <a href="https://github.com/ricardosoaresl">